cupmanager/jangular/README.md

 	template = compiler.compile("test.html", AppScope.class);
 ```

-You can write your own caching strategy by extending the CachingStrategy interface, see the GuavaCachingStrategy for an example (it will be called by a CachingTemplateCompiler in Jangular)
+You can write your own caching strategy by extending the CachingStrategy interface, see the GuavaCachingStrategy for an example.